This story was first published on 1 November 2018. It is now updated with the latest information on travelling to South Korea.

 My favourite area was a lighthouse surrounded by a rocky beach with a view to die for, as pictured above.

 Aside from this area, I went to visit Gumyeongsa Temple as well.
-It was small, but the place is very peaceful and inspiring.
+It was small, yet peaceful and inspiring.
 Speakers aired the sound of calming prayers, adding to the ambience as you walked around.

 Other than the lighthouse, there’s also an observatory, a plaza, and a park, can be seen in Taejongdae too.
 No worries about being too tired to travel from point to point – they are all connected with a convenient hop-on-hop-off train course with different routes of your choice.